chriscdn/vuex-undo-redo/README.md

 ### Instance properties

 The `canUndo` and `canRedo` reactive properties return `true` or `false`.
-These can, for example, be used in the user interface to enable or disable buttons.
+These could, for example, be used in the user interface to enable or disable buttons.

 ```html
 <button :disabled="!vuexUndoRedo.canUndo" @click="vuexUndoRedo.undo">Undo</button>